landlab/landlab/docs/correcting_python_version.rst

 If the above didn't work, you're going to have to doctor your system environment variables yourself.
 What you do is system-dependent:

 **MAC/LINUX**.
+(This assumes you're running a bash shell.)
 Open a terminal.
 It should automatically open in your home directory, but just to be on the safe side, type::

     cd ~